 dolution

 dolution.

-(b) Test the sociologist’s belief at the level of significance using the goodness-of-fit test.
+(b) Answer the obstetrician’s question at the level of significance using the chi-square goodness-of-fit test.

-(c) Test the belief by using the approach presented in Section 10.2.
+(c) Answer the question by using the approach presented in Section 10.2.

+dolution